 Non-NPS sites are getting into the act.
 Chimney Rock, once a signpost for covered wagons in western Nebraska, falls under the auspices of the Nebraska State Historical Society.
 So many visitors sought passport cancellations that the Society set up a cancellation station.
 Likewise, some local Chambers of Commerce in historic areas offer their own stamps.
 Occasionally NPS locations feature additional imprints to go with the standard round date and location imprint.
 For example, visitors to Mount Rushmore will find a stamp of the four commemorated presidents besides the standard cancellation.

 Some sites offer more than one stamp.
 Lowell National Historic Park in Massachusetts, which chronicles the coming of the Industrial Revolution to New England mill towns, offers a different stamp at each of its three ranger stations.
 Gargantuan parks offer separate cancellations for each visitor center.
 Yellowstone has a special Old Faithful cancellation.
 Stamps commemorating geographically expansive sites such as the Oregon Trail or Pony Express extend across NPS outposts in several states.

-At only $8.95 for a lifetime of memories, family members can keep their own individual passports or can share a single collection.
-Regardless, these free souvenirs are lots of fun.
+Family members can keep their own individual passports or can share a single collection.
+Regardless, these souvenirs are lots of fun!
 What’s more, net proceeds from passport sales go to the National Parks Service.

 For further information, including NPS locations, or to obtain a passport or regional stickers by mail, call Eastern National Toll free 877-628-7275 or go to www.eparks.com.